CharlesTheGreat77/BADUSB/README.md

   - exfiltrate saved passwords In windows password vault, and send via discord webhook
 ```

+# DISCLAIMER
+This project must not be used for illegal purposes, and is strictly for educational purposes and for people to experiment with.
+The user takes full responsibility for their own actions.

 ### 💬 Contact Me

 ![Gmail Badge](https://img.shields.io/badge/-doobthegoober@gmail.com-c14438?style=flat-square&logo=Gmail&logoColor=white)